Borophagus dudleyi: Overview

 Borophagus dudleyi was originally named Pliogulo dudleyi by T.E.
 White in 1941.
 Borophagus dudleyi, like other Borophaginae, are loosely known as "bone-crushing" or "hyena-like" dogs.
 Though not the most massive borophagine by size or weight, it had a more highly evolved capacity to crunch bone than earlier, larger genera such as Epicyon, which seems to be an evolutionary trend of the group (Turner, 2004).
-During the Pliocene epoch, Borophagus began being displaced by Canis genera such as Canis edwardii and later by Canis dirus.
+During the Pliocene epoch, Borophagus began being displaced by Canis genera such as Canis edwardii and later by Aenocyon dirus.
 Early species of Borophagus were placed in the genus Osteoborus until recently, but the genera are now considered synonyms.
-Borophagus parvus possibly led a hyena-like lifestyle scavenging carcasses of recently dead animals.
+Borophagus parvus possibly led a hyena-like lifestyle scavenging carcasses of recently dead animals and hunting prey.

 Taxonomy

 Borophagus dudleyi was recombined as Cynogulo dudleyi by Kretzoi in 1968.
 It was recombined again as Osteoborus dudleyi by Webb in 1969 and Munthe in 1998.
 The animal was then synonymized subjectively with Borophagus crassapineatus by Richey in 1979.
 In 1987, Richard H. Tedford returned its original name and Xiaoming Wang along with Richard H. Tedford and Beryl E. Taylor concurred in a 1999 examination.